 Your sign intensity will also receive a boost of 25% thanks to the Flood of Anger skill.

 Another useful skill that uses Adrenaline Points can be found in the Alchemy skill branch.
 It will be called Hunter Instinct in TW3, and it will boost your Crit Chance by 20% once you completely fill out your Adrenaline Point bar.

-Adrenaline is even used to decrease the toxicity of potions, and increase sign intensity and weapon damage, using Metabolism and Focus skills.
+Adrenaline is even used to decrease the toxicity of potions and increase sign intensity and weapon damage, using Metabolism and Focus skills.
 In short, there are two certain skills from the Ability section that require the use of your Adrenaline points and these will be Rage Management and Focus in The Witcher 3.